armgits/467-lab6-playground/README.md

 ## Setup

-Make sure Docker and VSCode are installed on your computer.
+Make sure that Docker and VSCode are installed on your computer.

 Additional VSCode extensions required are: